dido/emdrb/README.txt

 play better with other programs that have an EventMachine event loop, and hopefully provide somewhat better scalability.

-Obviously, this is a quick and dirty release, just to get something out there, and of course it has a number of limitations:
+This release is more fully featured, however there are still a number of important missing features:

 * No SSL support.
-* No support for ACLs.
-* No support for DRb over Unix domain sockets.
+To support this fully, EventMachine needs to have more comprehensive SSL/TLS support.
 * RSpec tests are very basic, and need a lot more comprehensive work.
 * Many standard configuration options for DRb still unsupported